deolivtiago/lillia-api-kt/README.md

 To start your server:

-* Rename the `.env.example` file to `.env` and set the environment variables
+* Rename the `default.env` file to `.env` and set the environment variables
-* Build docker image with `docker buildx build -t app:latest .`
-* Run docker services with `docker-compose up -d`
+* Build and run docker services with `docker compose up -d`

 Now you can visit [`localhost:8080`](http://localhost:8080) from your browser.